Connect with us

 on

-Let’s break down what might’ve gone wrong – and how a fresh perspective can help you have a winning strategy this time.
+Let’s break down what might’ve gone wrong – and how a fresh perspective can help you have a winning plan this time.

-2. It Didn’t Show Well
+2. Your House Didn’t Show Well

 You only get one shot at a first impression.
-If the listing photos didn’t pop, the house wasn’t staged well, or it wasn’t updated, most buyers will skip over it without ever scheduling a showing.
-And even if buyers did show up, small things like scuffed walls, outdated light fixtures, or a wobbly doorknob can turn them away.
+If the listing photos didn’t pop, the house wasn’t staged well, or it wasn’t updated, most buyers today will skip over it without ever scheduling a showing.
+And even if buyers did pass through, small things like scuffed walls, outdated light fixtures, or a wobbly doorknob can turn them away.

-What we need to do now: Let’s walk through your house with fresh eyes to see if there are any areas that may have been sticking points inside and out.
-Sometimes taking down old drapery, some light staging, or even a fresh coat of paint can completely change how a buyer feels about the home.
+The Fix: Let’s walk through your house with fresh eyes to see if there are any areas that may have been sticking points inside and out.
+Sometimes simple updates (new paint, updated lighting, fresh landscaping, or better listing photos) can completely change how buyers react.

 3. It Didn’t Get the Right Exposure